 1. Myth: “If I eat intuitively, I might lose control around food entirely.”

 Reality: Intuitive Eating isn’t about indulgence.
 It’s about tuning into your body’s needs.
 It’s about a mindful connection and letting go of an all-or-nothing mindset.
-At first, cravings may arise.
-But, as you allow yourself to enjoy food, the novelty fades.
+At first, cravings may arise, but as you allow yourself to enjoy food, the novelty fades.

 2. Myth: “Intuitive eating takes too long to learn – is it actually worth it?”